home-assistant/addons/samba/DOCS.md

 Setting this option to `true` will allow Samba to expose the 'ssl' folder, which is where HomeAssistant stores its public and private SSL keys.
-These are considered sensitive, because anyone who gets ahold of both parts can impersonante your HomeAssistant server, including using that to collect credentials.
+These are considered sensitive because anyone who gets ahold of both parts can impersonante your HomeAssistant server, including using that to collect credentials.

 Defaults to `false`.